ACL Rehab Goals - Early Phase

 3. Achieve full straightening of the knee

-Full knee extension (0 degrees) is important to allow sufficient quadriceps activation and contraction
+Full knee extension (0 degrees) is important to allow sufficient quadriceps activation and contraction.

-4. Achieve knee bending >125 degrees
+4. Achieve more than 125 degrees of knee bending

 This should be progressed comfortably over the first 12 weeks of rehab.
 Bending the knee should feel easier as the weeks progress.